Cabbage Fried Rice

 - Garlic: Lots of fresh/raw garlic is key for fried rice!
 I wouldn’t recommend using garlic powder.

 - Rice: You’ll need pre-cooked rice, preferably a day old or at least cooked a few hours before.
-Basmati or jasmine rice work well.
+Jasmine or basmati rice work well.
+You can substitute brown rice if you prefer to use a whole grain.

 - Frozen Green Peas: Any frozen peans work.
 You could also use canned and drained green peas.
 Edamame works well as a substitution (or addition).